Searching:0 results found

-You can create as many Applications as you want, which can belong to multiple users.
+You can create as many Applications as needed, which can also belong to multiple users.
 Each Device belongs to a specific Application.
 Each Application can have a separate login page and its own tailored settings, such as language, custom design and more.

 For example, smart building, smart retail, smart warehouse, smart parking, smart lighting, air quality and so on.

-Axonize provides a variety of default ready-made Applications that you can use as a basis for creating your own Applications.
-In addition, Axonize provides a wide variety of configuration options for customizing this Application (and any other Application that you create) to your specific needs.
+Axonize provides a variety of default, ready-made Applications that you can use as a basis for creating your own Applications.
+In addition, Axonize provides a wide variety of configuration options for customizing this Application, and any other Application that you create.

 Each user is uniquely identified by their email address.
 A user with the same email can belong to multiple Applications and is considered a different user for each, meaning that this user has his/her own password, Client ID/Client Secret, mobile phone number and so on.
 The information shown in the Axonize Portal relates to this user/email address as two different users.